ianchanning/neural-network-js/slides.tex.md

 >
 > — Richard Feynman [[8][8]] (1988)

-Let's generate some random data, visualize it and train a neuron to classify it
+Aim: generate data, visualize it, label it and train a neuron to classify it

 # Inspired / blatantly copied from